GestaltCogTeam/BasicTS/tutorial/overall_design.md

 BasicTS includes a comprehensive and extensible set of components, enabling users to complete most tasks simply by providing a model structure.

-To streamline the configuration of training strategies and centralize all options for easy and fair comparisons, BasicTS follows an **everything-based-on-config** design philosophy.
+To streamline the configuration of training strategies and centralize all options for easy and fair comparisons, BasicTS follows an **config-driven** design philosophy.

 Users can easily configure models, datasets, scaling methods, evaluation metrics, optimizers, learning rates, and other hyperparameters by modifying the configuration file—**as simple as filling out a form**.